zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 Existing clock synchronization protocols can be classified into hardware-based protocols and software-based protocols.
-Hardware-based protocols often rely on dedicated hardware to ensure clock synchronization, such as Global Positioning System (GPS) and Precision Time Protocol (PTP) {{?IEEE-1588}}.
+Hardware-based protocols often rely on dedicated hardware to ensure clock synchronization, such as Global Positioning System (GPS) and Precision Time Protocol (PTP).
 Software-based protocols, on the other hand, synchronize clocks through software packages running on systems, such as Network Time Protocol(NTP){{?RFC5905}} and Simple Network Time Protocol (SNTP) {{?RFC4330}}.

 Hardware-based protocols typically have higher precision and stability, but also have higher cost due to the dedicated hardware.
 The software-based protocol is simple and applicable to common hardware devices, but has lower precision (For example, the NTP can realize the synchronization at tens of milliseconds level).
 Considering the tidal network time synchronize requirements, the software-based protocols is enough.

 ## NTP